Graduate Diploma of Accounting

 Supplementary exam for final subject

 A student who has failed a single subject towards the award in their final teaching period and who gained 40% or more of the marks for that subject may be granted a supplementary examination in that subject.
 However if that subject is required for accreditation, then the criteria specified by that accreditation will apply.

 Students may apply for advanced standing for previous tertiary study in accordance with the Advanced Standing and Articulation policy associated procedures.

 Advanced standing will be granted only for studies completed in the 6 years prior to the commencement of this course.

-No advanced standing will be granted for work experience or undergraduate study.
+No advanced standing will be granted for work experience.

 Inclusion of majors on testamur

 Not applicable - this course does not have majors

 Students who exit the course prior to completion and have completed the required number of credit points and appropriate subjects may be eligible for the award of Graduate Certificate of Accounting.